SWC Header

 Other birds that you may hear in March include the nasal "squeezh" and trilling sounds of the greenfinch, heard throughout the month.
 Once a farmland bird, these days they are almost exclusively found near human habitation, and sadly are getting quite rare there: you typically only hear one or two a day.
 They are at least fairly easy to see, as they tend to perch on the top of trees or bushes.

 In addition you can hear the demented twittering of goldfinches.
 This is still generally coming from a family group earlier in the month, but in the second half is more likely to be a lone male, usually in a high perch in a treetop, as it as at this time of year that they start to set up breeding territories.
-(The sound they make is pretty similar in either case: ie, a lone male singing sounds like several birds twittering away.)
+(The sound is pretty similar in either case: ie, a lone male singing sounds like several birds twittering away.)

 Sparrows also live communally and can be heard cheeping from inside a bush, almost always near human habitation.
 But again the source of the noise can turn out to be just one male.